Crispy Spicy Chicken Strips

 Wait till the chicken's totally cool before putting it away.
 It'll stay good in the fridge in a sealed container for up to 5 days, or you can freeze it for up to 6 months.
 When you want to eat it again, warm it in a 375°F oven to keep it crunchy.

 A plate of crispy fried chicken strips drizzled with a spicy sauce and garnished with fresh herbs.
-Pin it
+Save

 A plate of crispy fried chicken strips drizzled with a spicy sauce and garnished with fresh herbs. | lilicooks.com